TheSystemGuy1337/MAStools/README.md

 # MAStools - Toolkit for Monika After Story
-A useful set of tools designed to make the lives of my fellow MAS players easier.
+A useful set of tools designed to make the lives of MAS players easier.

 ## What can MAStools do?
 - Backup your persistant.
 - Backup your entire game.
 - Install submods for you (must be extracted to a folder first, see instructions)
 - Check affection levels without having to open the logs folder.

-The program is completely automatic, simply open it, make a selection and follow the on screen instructions.
+The program is completely automatic; simply open it, select one of the tools, and follow the instructions on-screen.

 # How to install MAStools
-Installation is very simple, simply naviagte to releases then download MAStools, then put the .bat file anywhere you want.
+Installation is very simple, simply navigate to releases then download MAStools, then put the .bat file anywhere you want.

 ## ANTIVIRUS FALSE POSITIVE WARNING

 Some antiviruses report MAStools as malware.
 THIS IS A FALSE POSITIVE.
 MAStools is completely safe, and always will be.
-If you are still conserned that MAStools is a virus, please look at the source code above.
+If you are still concerned that MAStools is a virus, please look at the source code above.

 ## WARNING TO PEOPLE WHO USE GOOGLE CHROME AND HAVE ENHANCED SAFE BROWSING ENABLED
-You WILL recive a warning saying the file isn't commonly downloaded and will ask you to send it to Google.
+You WILL receive a warning saying the file isn't commonly downloaded and will ask you to send it to Google.
 DO NOT DO THIS.
-Instead, discard the download, turn off safe browsing temporarily then download MAStools again.
-When MAStools finishes downloading, turn safe browsing back on.
+Instead, discard the download, turn off Safe Browsing temporarily then download MAStools again.
+When MAStools finishes downloading, turn Safe Browsing back on.

 ## FAQ
 Q: Will the Renpy8 update break MAStools?